siberianfox/g2wiki/Build-and-Test-Environments.md

 * The big plus for Xcode is usability and speed.
 * AS6 has a really nice realtime debug environment using the SAM-ICE that displays registers, cycle counters and profiling, memory structures, IO devices, call stack, etc.

-##Getting Floating point printf() to work and other newlib issues
+##Using Yagarto to get Floating Point printf() to work
 The newlib distributed with AS6 does not have floating point printf enabled.
 You need to get a newlib that does and point the project to it.

+### Yagarto on the Mac for Xcode
 These instructions explain how to do this on Max OSX using Xcode 4.4 or later.

-Basic steps
 * If you don't already have them, install Xcode Command Line tools from Xcode / Preferences / Downloads
 * Get yagarto (4.7.2): http://sourceforge.net/projects/yagarto/files/YAGARTO%20for%20Mac%20OS%20X/20121222/ Just the top file, the DMG.
 (It doesn’t mess with anything.
 Better, it’s installing a generic ARM toolchain.)
 * Open and install yagarto.
 Unpack the yagarto .dmg.
 You should see the yagarto-4.7.2.app (or similar) in a new finder window.
 Move this to your home directory (~).
 Run the app.
  * If you can't run it by double clicking, right click it and hit "Open".
 You should see a yagarto-4.7.2 directory in your home dir when it's done.
  * In Mountain Lion the yagarto-4.7.2 dir may not show up in the Finder window.
 You should be able to see it from the command line in a terminal window. (`cd ~`  `ls`) In this case enter `open yagarto-4.7.2` from the command line.
 It should show up in the Finder.
 * Close your terminal window and open a new one.
 Enter these commands from the command line
  * `sudo -s`
  * `arm-non-eabi-gcc`